richardhadden/pangloss-core/README.md

 ### Basic models

-Models are declared using custom Pydantic syntax.
+Models are declared using Pydantic classes, with some custom classes built in (which are greatly modified on model instantiation).

 Models inherit from `pangloss_core.models.BaseNode`, e.g.: